-In Figure 8, the monthly mean wind speed for July 2001 is compared with NARR (Mesinger et al., 2006).
+In Figure 9, monthly mean wind speed for July 2001 is compared with NARR (Mesinger et al., 2006).
 NARR is a data assimilation product using the 32 km resolution Eta model.
-The larger wind speed in most of the Pacific side of the continent was reduced to the level of NARR in the downscaled analyses, particularly over Alaska and British Columbia, the west coast of the U.S., and Baja California.
-A similar reduction can also be seen in northern Texas and Oklahoma.
+The larger wind speed in most of the Pacific side of the continent is reduced to the level of NARR in the downscaled results, particularly for Alaska and British Columbia, the west coast of the U.S., and Baja California.
+A similar reduction is also seen in northern Texas and Oklahoma.

-Figure 9 shows the deviation of daily mean 2-meter temperature from the monthly averages on July 29, 2001.
-Large-scale anomalies, such as the cold anomaly in western Canada, the Labrador Peninsula, and the west and east coasts of the U.S. and the warm anomaly in Alaska, Greenland, the central U.S. and Canada, are common in these three panels, but in R2 (Fig. 9a), cold regions appear more distinctively than those of NARR (Fig. 9c), such as in northern Mexico and the southern U.S. In the T248 downscaling (Fig. 9b), the distribution becomes more similar to that of NARR.
-The improvement is found consistently throughout the year, up to 0.2 K decrease of monthly averaged root mean square difference (Fig. 9d).
-The reason for the improvement is probably because the regions are characterized by complex geography, such as the Gulf of California, the Sierra Madres in northern Mexico and the Great Plains in the U.S., where the dominant scale is much smaller than the critical scale of 2000 km.
+Figure 10 shows deviation of daily mean 2-meter temperature from the monthly averages on July 29, 2001.
+Large-scale anomalies, such as the cold anomaly in western Canada, the Labrador Peninsula, and the west and east coasts of the U.S. and the warm anomaly in Alaska, Greenland, the central U.S. and Canada, is common in these three panels, but in R2 (Fig. 10a), cold regions appear more distinctively than those of NARR (Fig. 10c), such as in northern Mexico and the southern U.S..
+In the T248 downscaling (Fig. 10b), the distribution becomes more similar to that of NARR, closer to observation.
+The reason for the improvement is probably due to the fact that the regions are characterized by complex geography, such as the Gulf of California, the Sierra Madres in northern Mexico and the Great Plains in the U.S., where the dominant scale tends to be much smaller than the forced scale of 2000 km.